karanmehta/custom-select/README.md

  - Cross Browser Testing (Done)
  - Optimizing JS (In progress)
- - Enhancing UI
+ - Enhancing UI (Done)
- - Option to enable/disable on mobile and tablet
+ - Option to enable/disable on mobile and tablet (Done)
+ - Convert it into Reactjs plugin (To do)

 License
 ----